PheaSoy/jersey/README.md

 ##  started

 You may need some knowledge relate the Java Programming language for being with this frameworks.
-Concept with Restful,
+- Restful Concepts,

-HTTP Verb: POST,PUT,DELETE,GET
+## Jersey Description

-@Path: provide the path of your
+- @Path: provide the path of your
-@PathParams("params"):
+- @PathParams("params"):
-@Consumes: define media type accept request such as (application/XML, application/json,etc)
+- @Consumes: define media type accept request such as (application/XML, application/json,etc)
-@Produces: define media type of your response to the client request such as (application/XML, application/json,etc)
+- @Produces: define media type of your response to the client request such as (application/XML, application/json,etc)

 ## Reference